 During his time at Padua, Br.
 Tom wore many hats.
 He served as vice principal, dean of students, campus minister, director of financial aid and Spanish teacher.
 He was an avid supporter of Padua’s Fine Arts Program and the voice of the Marching Bruins.

 Br.
 Tom was instrumental in strengthening Padua’s International and Foreign Exchange Program.
-At its height, the program welcomed more than 30 students from all around the world.
-It had a positive impact on Padua’s enrollment, financial stability and most of all, by adding cultural diversity to the school community.
+At its height, the program welcomed more than 30 students from around the world.
+It had a positive impact on Padua’s enrollment, financial stability and most of all, added cultural diversity to the school community.

 Principal David Stec ’86 said, “He is always at everything everywhere.
 That’s what is going to be missed.
 Br.
 Tom is the most committed and dedicated employee of our school.
 He is here early.
 He is here late.
 He is with everyone, because he loves this school and our students so much.
 He gave everything he had to Padua.
 His impact will always be remembered.
 We wish him a blessed new ministry.”